govau/cga-docs/docs/deployment_configuration/setup_circle.md

 We recommend you write commands for each CircleCI phase in separate shell scripts.
 This is helpful if your team chooses to use another CI/CD tool in the future.
 If you prefer you can write commands in the `circle.yml` file.

-**Warning: If you are using environment variables is a shell script do not use `set -x`.
+**Warning: If you are using environment variables in a shell script do not use `set -x`.
 This will log your environment variable values to CircleCI logs.
 Instead use `set -v`.**

 You can see an [example of how we setup scripts](https://github.com/AusDTO/jalpha/tree/master/template/bin) for a simple Jekyll project.